kelvyn-thai/core-ui/README.md

   - [index](./src/index.ts/): define all component used to build core-ui such as (@combobox, @input, @icon, @label)
   - [hooks](./src/hooks/index): define all hooks used to build application
   - [stories](./src/stories/@combobox/combobox.stories.tsx): define all stories/documents used to develop application

+## 🚀 GitHub Templates

+Core UI includes a single GitHub merge request template for consistent development:

+### **Template Available:**
+- **Merge Request Template** - Comprehensive template for all types of changes

+### **How to Use:**
+1. Go to GitHub → Pull requests → New pull request
+2. The template will be automatically loaded
+3. Fill out the template with your changes
+4. Submit the pull request

+The template is located at `.github/merge_request_templates/merge_request.md`.